It's not every day you see celebrities Morgan Freeman and Marion Cotillard wandering around Newark City Hall.

 The email, obtained by Patch, states there will be 100 actors dressed as police officers for a shoot, which will take place at the northwest corner of the building from approximately 1 p.m. to 4 p.m.
 Friday.
 In addition to the actors, there will be mock SWAT and emergency vehicles, according to the email.

-City officials have anticipated Friday's shoots wreaking havoc on traffic in Newark and sent a release to reporters last week that requested residents and visitors avoid downtown.
+City officials have anticipated Friday's shoots wreaking havoc on traffic in Newark and that requested residents and visitors avoid downtown.

 Scenes for "The Dark Knight Rises" already have been shot in Los Angeles, Pittsburgh and Jodhpur, India.
 The film is being directed by Christopher Nolan and is scheduled to open in theaters next summer.